What Is Pool Salt?

 Pool water chlorinated with salt has many benefits over water chlorinated with traditional chemical chlorine.
 Benefits of using pool salt instead of chlorine include:

-- Harsh chemicals and irritants are eliminated when you use pool salt.
+- Harsh pool cleaning chemicals and irritants are eliminated when you use pool salt.

 - Pool salt is more natural and environmentally friendly.